Builder Design Pattern

 • To use this approach, consumers have to call the setter methods in the correct order with the appropriate parameters.
 For example, if a consumer calls setSauce() before setDough(), they won't end up with a pizza.
 This can be a problem if the consumer doesn't know the proper order of the steps, as it's important to follow the recipe correctly to make a pizza.
 In simple words, using setter methods requires the consumer to have a good understanding of the process of creating the object.

-• In addition, if a consumer requests a specific type of pizza, such as a large Mexican pizza, the consumer code would have to call all the setter methods with the new values.
+• If a consumer requests a specific type of pizza (such as a large Mexican pizza), the consumer code would have to call all the setter methods with the new values.
 This can be time-consuming and tedious, especially if there are many fields to initialize.

 Takeaway

-Builder pattern is a solution to these problems when creating a complex product.
-It will separate the construction process from the representation of the object, which will help us to use the same process to create different versions of the object.
+The Builder pattern is a solution to these problems when creating a complex product.
+It separates the construction process from the representation of the object, which will help us to use the same process to create different versions of the object.

 An efficient solution using the Builder Pattern